School Earthquake Preparedness Guide and Checklist

 Structural hazards are the building structure itself.
-So structural mitigation would need a lot of budget but the good news is if your building (in US) was built after 1994, there's a good chance that you don't need to worry too much about the structural side of your building.
+So structural mitigation would need a large budget, but the good news is if your building (in US) was built after 1994, there's a good chance that you don't need to worry too much about the structural side of your building.
 Otherwise, you would need to talk to an engineer to help you assess your school.
 You can also download this PDF from FEMA about Earthquake Safety For Schools.

 What is earthquake hazard mitigation?

 The idea of earthquake hazard mitigation is to identify the hazards in your school and try to reduce them.
-Here are the steps to mitigate your school from earthquake hazards.
+Here are the steps to mitigate your school hazards.

 1. Move or anchor furniture that is taller than it is wide.
 Start by moving furniture such as bookcases and shelves away from chairs where people sit or spend a lot of time.
 If this is not possible, like in classroom or libraries, then you would want to anchor them to the wall.
 Most local home improvement stores have straps and anchors for most applications (for chimney, water heater, furniture, TVs, computers etc.) Just ask them about earthquake strapping for furniture.
 Checkout my post on the steps on how to anchor furniture.